-Here is a short table that shows the sweet corn nutrition in plain view.
+Here is a table that shows the nutritional value of sweet corn:

 Nutrient | Role in the body |